 Loans receivable are carried at amortised cost using the effective interest method less any allowance for estimated impairments.
-A provision is established for impairments when there is objective evidence that the company will not be able to collect all amounts due under the original terms of the loan.
+Impairments are calculated using the expected credit loss approach by calculating the probability of default and the estimated recoverable amount given default.
+A loss allowance is established for impairments using the expected credit loss approach by calculating the probability of default and the estimated recoverable amount given default.
+A loss allowance is established for impairments using the expected credit loss approach by calculating the probability of default and the estimated recoverable amount given default.
 Interest income, together with losses when the loans are impaired, is recognised using the effective interest method in the income statement.